nealcrook/nascom/sdcard/README.md

 * host_programs -- z80 software related to these two projects, including
 software for "scraping" a floppy disk into a binary virtual disk image.

+* kicad -- the kicad database for the schematic and PCB.

 Relevant stuff elsewhere:

 ../converters has software for converting files between various formats,